 The answer is always to stop focusing on them and bring that focus internally instead.

 I know I’ve said this before.
 I’ll probably say it again.
 It’s the biggest mistake I see slowing down the journey to union and I know it’s easier said than done.

-I created the twin flame union companion for exactly this process and it’s a blended combination of reaching out to guide your twin flame onward on their own journey while focusing on yourself.
+I started the twin flame coaching for exactly this process and it’s a blended combination of reaching out to guide your twin flame onward on their own journey while focusing on yourself.

 Don’t fall into the trap of thinking you only need to help them onward.
 The runner/chaser roles swap more often than you think and you don’t want to go through this period just to find it prolonged again.